Fiber optic color standard guide by Beyondtech:

 Cable jacket colors make it faster and simpler to pinpoint which type of cable you are dealing with.
 Yellow, for instance, can identify a single mode cable (which it does), while orange identifies multimode cables and so on.

-Here’s a guide to identify cables according to their jacket colors:
+Here’s a guide to identifying cables according to their jacket colors:

 Inside each cable or in the inside of each tube in a loose tube cable, individual fibers will also be color coded for easy identification.